sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 #### About Disposing Sink:
 This Sink implements IDisposable and IAsyncDisposable, but in real world Dispose will be called only when app is shooting down.
 If for some reason you control when loggers are disposed - this Sync implements the dispose methods.
-If for some reason Dispose is not called - this will not affect your application and environment.
+If for some reason Dispose is not called - it will not affect your application and environment.
 This Sync works with the network and may not use Dispose at all.
 This Sink is designed to work as singleton forever.
 For 'Dispose' you can configure DisposeTimeout
 ```c#